surajkarki66/Lucy-Backend/README.md

 # Lucy: A NLP Powered Chatbot

-Back-end code for a NLP Powered Chatbot (3rd year project) written in Python using FastAPI framework.
-It provides an handful of API endpoints to perform all the tasks related to chatbot.
+This is an end-to-end implementation of deep learning.
+The Lucy is a web-based chatbot, which gives you information about Nepal Engineering College from where I graduated and this was my second minor college project.
+This repository contains back-end code for a NLP Powered Chatbot (3rd year project) written in Python using FastAPI framework.
+It provides a handful of API endpoints to perform all the tasks related to the chatbot.

 ---